Ancient Times (when gods still walked the earth among humans)

 “Listen!”
 Quan Yin raised her finger to her lips to signaled to them to be silent.
 Her head moved to the right.
 “There.
 Hear it?
 It is really low.”

-She turned toward the faint sound that seemed to come from the edge of the clearing.
+She turned toward the faint sound that seemed to come from the edge of the trees to the far right.
 She followed it across the clearing.
 In front of her, a large fallen tree trunk laid across the ground.
 The sound grew steader as she drew closer to the trunk.

 “Wait, Mistress!” shouted Nue.
 "Be careful!
 You don’t know what it might be.”